Kratom is a therapeutic herb from Southeast Asia. It’s a popular alternative treatment for chronic pain, anxiety, and depression.

 Even a company with AKA certification might not be the best choice since they might have poor customer service or have a history of making order-related errors.

 This is where doing your due diligence can help.
 People like to express their displeasure on the internet when they have problems dealing with a business, and you can use this to your advantage.
-Steer clear of any companies with mostly negative reviews, especially ones that mention customer service.
+Avoid companies with negative reviews, especially ones that mention customer service.

 A lack of reviews can be just as problematic as negative reviews.
 Some particularly nefarious businesses take great pains to scrub the internet of negative reviews.
 Companies without any reviews on any major review sites should be a red flag.